 Full distribution reinvestment-All cash distributions payable on common units held in the Plan, along with any common units held in physical certificate form or through book-entry Direct Registration Shares ("DRS"), will be used to purchase additional common units.
-The participant will not receive cash distributions from USA Compressions common units; instead, all distributions will be reinvested.
-Whole and fractional shares will be allocated to the Plan account and participants will hold their interests including fractional interests, through the Plan.
+The participant will not receive cash distributions from the Partnership on common units that it owns; instead, all distributions will be reinvested.
+Whole and fractional common units will be allocated to the Plan account and participants will hold their interests including fractional interests, through the Plan.

 Partial distribution reinvestment by percentage-A participant may elect to reinvest a portion of the distribution and receive the remainder in cash.
-The percentage elected will be applied to the total shares held in the Plan, along with any common units held in physical certificate form or held through book-entry Direct Registration Shares (DRS).
+The percentage elected will be applied to the total common units held in the Plan, along with any common units held in physical certificate form or held through bookentry Direct Registration Shares (DRS).
 A participant may elect percentages from 10%-90%, in increments of 10%.
 The cash portion of distributions will be sent by check unless the participant has elected to have those distributions deposited directly to a designated bank account.